-There are two types of fault message.
-One is system fault, such as power fault and loop fault.
-The other is system device fault, such as fault with detectors and modules etc.
+There are two kinds of fault message.
+One is system fault, like power fault, and loop fault.
+The other is field device fault, like fault with detectors and modules etc.

-- If the system is powered by battery longer than the time its capacity allows, the panel will shut down to protect the battery.
-Please charge the battery in time to avoid any possible damage to it. - If it is system fault, please check and repair the panel in time.
-If the panel needs to be shut down, please take detailed notes. - ♦ If it is system device fault, please repair the device in time.
+- If the system is powered by battery for longer time than its capacity, the panel will shut down to protect the battery.
+Please charge the battery in time to avoid any possible damage to it. - If it is system fault, please check and repair in time.
+If the panel needs to be shut down, please make detailed notes. - If it is field device fault, please repair it in time.
 You can disable it if the fault can't be cleared for some reason, and enable it when the fault is removed.